 This community is at risk of crossing into an annual state.
 Native bunchgrasses dominate; however annual nonnative species such as cheatgrass may be sub-dominant in the understory.
 Annual production and abundance of these annuals may increase drastically in years with heavy spring precipitation.
 Seeded species may be present.
 Sagebrush and/or bitterbrush are a minor component.
 Singleleaf pinyon and/or Utah juniper may be present to increasing.
-This site is susceptible to further degradation from improper grazing, drought, and fire.
-Target grazing may be used to reduce the cheatgrass component.
+This site is susceptible to further degradation from grazing, drought, and fire.